cpske/ISP/code-quality/docstrings.md

     Raises:
         TypeError: if a or b is not a number
     """
+    if not isinstance(a, Number): raise TypeError()
+    if not isinstance(b, Number): raise TypeError()
-    if a > b: return a
+    if a > b:
+        return a
     return b
 ```

 ## Use Type Hints instead of Data Types in Comments

+The Google and PEP257 standards document the *data type* of parameters in the comment.
-The above examples write data types in the comments.
-It is more useful to write
-the types as *Type Hints* and omit the type from docstring comments.
+It is more useful to write the types as **Type Hints** and omit the type from docstring comments.
+Avoid redundancy and inconsistency!

 The `max` function works with either int or float, so instead of 'int' we can use Number
 for the type hints: